adamsilver/fdpb/Search-And-Filter.md

 ## 2. Search shouldn't just find products [https://medium.com/uie-brain-sparks/content-and-design-are-inseparable-work-partners-5e1450ac5bba](Jared Spool)

 ## 3. Do we really need it?
-Kidly didn't do search as product taxonomy so small
+Kidly didn't do search as product taxonomy so small.
+Let Google do it.

 ## 4. Filter